 EARLY DECISION OPTION FOR HIGH SCHOOL SENIORS

-Candidates who are high school students desiring to seek admission by the early decision option must:
+Candidates who are high school students desiring to seek admission by the early decision option are required to:

-- submit application to the Nursing program prior to January 31 of their senior year;
+- Submit an Early Decision Application (EDO) to the Nursing program prior to January 31 of their senior year

-- submit proof of ACT composite score of at least 23;
+- Submit proof of ACT composite score of at least 23 (or SAT equivalent of 1140)

-- Submit high school transcript showing completion of the following course with a cumulative GP of 3.5 or better on a 4.0 scale
+- Submit high school transcript showing completion of the following courses with a cumulative GPA of 3.5 or better on a 4.0 scale

 - English (4 semesters)